Differential operators on the base affine space of $SL_n$ and quantized Coulomb branches: Introduction

 A more recent motivation for the study of $D_\hbar(G/U)$ comes from differential geometry, specifically the Dancer-Kirwan-Swann theory of hyperk\"ahler implosions \cite{DKS13}.
 Recall that $D_\hbar(G/U)$ is a quantization of the ring of regular functions on $T^*(G/U)$.
 Since the variety $G/U$ is not affine but only quasi-affine, $T^*(G/U)$ is not equal to its affine closure $\ol{T^*(G/U)} := \Spec\, \C[T^*(G/U)]$.
 The latter contains $T^*(G/U)$ as a smooth open subvariety, but globally is typically complicated and singular (indeed, it is nontrivial even to show that $\C[T^*(G/U)]$ is finitely generated \cite[Lem.
 3.6.2]{GR15}).
 Dancer-Kirwan-Swann argue that $\ol{T^*(G/U)}$ can be interpreted as the universal hyperk\"ahler implosion of $G$, analogous to the earlier theory of symplectic implosions \cite{GJS02}.

 Theorem \ref{thm:mainthmintro} is directly inspired by more recent work of Dancer-Hanany-Kirwan \cite{DHK21}, who conjectured its semiclassical limit.
 They identified the quiver $Q_n$ and demonstrated its consistency with various numerical requirements, in addition to showing that for small values of~$n$ the claim follows from computations already in the literature (see \cite[Sec.~8]{DHK21}).
 They emphasized in particular that this description identifies the symplectic dual of $\ol{T^*(SL_n/U)}$, namely it is the Higgs branch $\cM_H(Q_n)$ of the relevant quiver gauge theory.
+We also note that the above is just one of several remarkable proposals in \cite{DHK21}, the others of which we do not address.

-Beyond confirming their conjecture in quantized form, a further goal of ours is to formulate and prove a generalization to arbitrary unipotent reductions of $T^* SL_n$.
+Beyond confirming this proposal in quantized form, a further goal of ours is to formulate and prove a generalization to arbitrary unipotent reductions of $T^* SL_n$.
 Recall that the action of $U$ on $SL_n$ induces a moment map $T^* SL_n \to \fu^*$, and given a moment map value $\psi \in \fu^*$ we have the Hamiltonian reduction

 We have $T^* SL_n \sslash_0 U \cong \ol{T^*(SL_n/U)}$, hence as we vary $\psi$ we obtain a family of deformations of $\ol{T^*(SL_n/U)}$.